Minnesota-Florida✈️-Wisconsin

 Back in Minneapolis for some quality time with our friend Amy, some Mall of America exploration and a pre-21st birthday visit with our eldest before heading to the northern boundary waters and Voyagers National Park.

-Russell wasn’t pictured but he and Charlie were very happy to see Mommy and get back to the family too!
+Russell wasn’t pictured but he and Charlie were very happy to see Mommy and get back to the family!
+Thanks for a good dog-sitting through Rover.
+Bit pricey but Greta did a great job!

-With the pups back on the DillerTime Bus and laundry trying to get caught up its off to the Mall of America to hang with AMY!
-It’s been a few years but Amy was part of our PBA Team that meant so much to Michele and Vince.
+With the pups back on the DillerTime Bus and laundry getting caught up, its off to the Mall of America to hang with AMY!
+It’s been a few years, but Amy was part of our PBA Team that meant so much to Michele and Vince so this stop was a treat.
 It good to catch up and get some updates.
 Miss you Amy and thanks for hanging out with us for a bit!

 Rainforest Cafe for diner!

-Next day on a short schedule in Minneapolis, we get to catch up and celebrate our oldest, Caseper’s 21st birthday.
-He lives in Minneapolis now and joined the brothers for a picture… everyone is crazy older and taller!
+Next day on a short schedule in Minneapolis, we get to catch up and celebrate our oldest, Casper’s 21st birthday!
+Living in Minneapolis this last few months and continuing to work at Starbucks it was good to see this young, adult Diller doing the northern life!
+Was also nice to see the brothers together for a picture… everyone is crazy older and taller!

-Happy Birthday Casper and we’re proud of you tackling life in the north and will be send warm socks soon :)
+Happy Birthday Casper and we’re proud of you tackling life in the north and will continue sending warm prayers and warm socks soon :)

 Lake Kabetogama is part of the northern Minnesota Boundary Waters.
 These lakes interconnect and were part of the Voyagers (French-Canadian Fur Traders) path through southern Canada and northern US.
-Some hearty souls to navigate all those miles in canoes with some heavy portages in a vast wilderness.
-Beautiful though!
+These Voyagers were some hearty souls, navigating all those miles in canoes with some heavy portages in a vast wilderness.
+Imagine we carry vear spray to be safe on our wilderness hikes but they did it all before bear spray existed and they did it largely alone.
+Beautifully strenuous job for sure!

 Friendly deer coming into camp.

-While there were mouse reported in the area we didn’t see any so Vince tried to impersonate!
+While there were moose reported in the area, we didn’t see any so Vince tried to impersonate!

-Voyagers has entry points on land and water!
+Voyagers NP has entry points on land and water!
+A testament to the boating history of the Boundary Waters.

-The fall color is just starting but it was nice to get a hike in between/during the rains.
+The fall color is just starting so it was nice to get a hike in despite the on/off rains.

 Most of the area is elevated around the lakes with some 40-50 ft cliffs emerging from the woods.
 Some great views despite the rainy weather.